georgewoodall82/psx-pi-smbshare-updated/README.md

 * An XLink Kai account from http://www.teamxlink.co.uk/

 *Steps*
-1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
+1. Setup psx-pi-smbshare as described in [Quickstart](#quickstart)
-2. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
+2. Setup Wi-Fi on the pi and get the IP via `ifconfig` and looking at the wlan0 section
-3. Add a second Wi-fi dongle to the pi as described in [Using a second wifi interface as an access point to XLink Kai](https://github.com/toolboc/psx-pi-smbshare#using-a-second-wifi-interface-as-an-access-point-to-xlink-kai)
+3. Add a second Wi-fi dongle to the pi as described in [Using a second wifi interface as an access point to XLink Kai](#using-a-second-wifi-interface-as-an-access-point-to-xlink-kai)
 4. Configure your Switch to connect to the "XLinkKai" access point and set the `DNS Settings` to manual and set the `Primary DNS` to 10.254.0.1 and ensure that `Autoconnect` is set to "on" as described in the [XLinkKai Nintendo Switch Tutorial](https://www.teamxlink.co.uk/wiki/Nintendo_Switch_XLink_Kai_Setup).
-4. Vist the XLink Kai service running on the pi @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your XLink Kai account
+4. Vist the XLink Kai service running on the pi @ http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your XLink Kai account
 5. In the XLink Kai portal, select `Configuration` and ensure that `Network Adapter` is set to to `wlan1` to ensure that XLinkKai captures packets from the proper wireless interface.
 6. In the XLink Kai portal , select `Game Arenas` and navigate to the room for the game that you wish to play
 7. Launch the game on your Switch and start up LAN mode and create a LAN game (Do not confuse with Local Wireless, many games involve a special keypress combination to enable LAN mode, please research accordingly).
 If asked to connect to a network during this process, select the "XLinkKai" SSID that is being served from the raspberry pi.